-Grammar has become an essential yardstick of judgment in today’s writing.
-It doesn’t matter if you are in content creation or simply write occasional emails, grammar matters everywhere.
+Grammar, an essential yardstick of judging the quality of writing.
+It doesn’t matter if you are in content creation or if you simply write occasional emails, grammar matters everywhere.

-Incorrect grammar can come across as unprofessional and can severely impact your business and reputation.
-That is why most people prefer using Grammar checking software to ensure that all their writing is correct.
+Incorrect grammar can come across as unprofessional and can severely impact your business and its reputation.
+This is the reason why most people prefer using grammar checking software to ensure that their writing is correct.

-But, grammar checking software(s) are not perfect.
-Many software may not catch contextually incorrect errors in your writing, or some software may offer too many style suggestions that are of no use to you.
-Lastly, grammatically correct writing is not necessarily readable writing.
-Grammar checking software that ensures that your readability is also enhanced provides that whatever you write is also easy to understand.
+But, they are not perfect.
+Many grammar softwares may not catch contextually incorrect errors in your writing, or offer irrelevant style suggestions.
+Lastly, grammatically correct writing might not necessarily be easy to read.

-This article evaluates 10 of the most popular grammar checking software in the market.
-I list down all the features, pricing, availability, and pros & cons of each software so that you can make an informed decision about which software is best for you.
+With the caveats out of the way, let’s look at ten of the most popular grammar checking software in the market.
+I have listed the features, pricing, availability, and pros & cons of each software so that you can make an informed decision about which software is the best one for you.

-Before I get into that, it is essential to note that grammar checking software behaves differently with different text types.
-I have done my best to ensure consistency and a fair evaluation of all the software listed here by following the below-written research process.
+Before I get into details, it is essential to note that grammar checking softwares behaves differently with different text types.
+I have done my best to ensure consistency and a fair evaluation of all the software listed here by following the research process below.

 Table of Contents